sicked-tiger/PTCGPB-Solo/README.md

 - Drag and drop into your MuMu instance
 -# **New version has a mod menu to choose from 1x-3x speed.
 3x uses more resources especially when running many instances.
 You can still use the old version on 2x.

+Step 4:
-Step 4: Download the Bot folder
+- Download the Bot zip
-- Right click > extract
+- Extract it by Right click the zip > extract

+Step 5: Windows settings
-Step 5: Change scale to 125% in your windows settings.
-- Press windows key
-- Type "display settings"
-- Look for the scale setting and change it to 125% for all your monitors.
+- **Change scale to 125% in your windows settings.** > Press windows key > Type "display settings" > Look for the scale setting and change it to 125% for all your monitors.
+- all windows color filters off
+- HDR off

 Step 6:
 - Start your instances